-The default connection from the Authentic8 client for Windows to the Silo platform does not perform validation of the server certificate.
-In this mode, TLS inspection (TLSI, aka TLS break and inspect) functions because the client will accept any certificate presented as the server certificate.
+The default connection behavior for the Silo Windows client does not perform server certificate validation.
+In this mode, TLS inspection (TLSI, aka TLS break and inspect) is able to function because the Windows client will accept any certificate presented as the server certificate

-Setting the VerifyPeerCertificate setting to any non-zero value in the registry will enable validation of the server certificate.
-However, in this mode, TLSI will disrupt the client from establishing a connection to the platform.
+Setting the VerifyPeerCertificate setting to a non-zero value in the Windows Registry will enable validation of the server certificate.
+In this mode, TLSI may prevent the client from establishing a connection with the Authentic8 platform

-• There is a pre-existing, known good TLSI network infrastructure and configuration
+• There is a pre-existing and known good TLSI network infrastructure and configuration

 • This procedure does not detail the configuration of TLSI network infrastructure